Meet Ismail our main partner and owner of Brothers collection! Without this man Lucy & Yak would have never been born!

 Raju is oneof Ismail's oldest friends and has worked with us since the beginning, he is the joker of the team and always makes everyone laugh!

 Brothers Collection is really where our story begins.
 Its owned by 2 brothers, Ismail and Peeru.
 We met Ismail by chance early in 2017.
 His brother Muneer was the chef at a hotel we were staying at in Pushkar, Rajasthan.
 We had spent a few weeks working with tailors to find one that ticked all the boxes, but after working with 8 tailors, we weren't feeling that connection that we knew we wanted.
 One made good clothes but didn't seem to value his staff.
 Another was a lovely boss but just could not get our order right.

 On the brink of giving up, Muneer suggested we visit his brother Ismail.
 We hadn't found anyone to make our main piece, DUNGAREES, so with our last ounce of energy we decided to have one last meeting.

 We took a rikshaw out to Ismail and Muneers home in Tilora, about 10km outside of Pushkar, to meet Ismail and take a look at his "factory".
 We were shocked to find Ismail had just 3 sewing machines that himself and his 2 friends, DP and Raju, made small orders on.
-They didn't have much work so Ismail was really enthusiatic to see us.
-He had this "nothings a problem" and "don't worry about the price" attitude that we hadn't really experienced in India and it blew us away.
+They didn't have much work so Ismail was really enthusiatic to see us, and he blew us away.

 We worked with Ismail for a few hours on our signature piece and on the second sample, he absolutely nailed it.
 Which is amazing when you realise that we are totally not designers and can't really draw.
 We had to just describe what we want.
 Which was fine because it turns out that Ismail is a tailoring wizard!